mdeff/cnn_graph/README.md

 2. Install the dependencies.
 Please edit `requirements.txt` to choose the TensorFlow version (CPU / GPU, Linux / Mac) you want to install, or install it beforehand.
-The code was developed with TF 0.8.
+The code was developed with TF 0.8 but people have used it with newer versions.
    ```sh
    pip install -r requirements.txt  # or make install
    ```